 Of Friends and Family

 There was once a time when neighborhood kids pour out of their houses, converge on an agreed spot, and engage in physical group games like luksong-tinik and patintero.
 There was a sense of community.
 Once upon a time, friends and family would spend considerable time around a favorite board game.
 There was a sense of family.

 Everything changed with the advent of computer games and gadgets, when solitary fun took priority over face-to-face and deeper interaction in a group, community, barkada or family.
 The refreshing experience of stepping into a modernist cafe, stuffed with old school boards and games, is what we encountered at the Ludo Boardgame Bar and Cafe.

 It doesn’t come as a surprise if families prefer spending time at the mall.
 It’s no surprise either if barkadas would rather spend more time at the bar.
 Or in a cafe, sipping overpriced coffee.
 What’s surprising is the phenomenon where friends and family spend time together, sitting beside each other, but remain glued to each other’s phone or gadget.
 Next time you’re in a public, try something fun: look for groups and observe whether members spend more time on their gadgets or more time talking to each other.

-Board games have been relegated to “down times,” like blackouts and storms, or “boring times,” when you’re stuck somewhere and there’s nothing fun left to do.
-It wasn’t always that way.
-Board games have always provided a fun way of interacting between friends and family.
-You’re expected not to understand this if you grow up in this generation.
-The only way for you to know what you’re missing, and to embrace the depth of interaction brought about by board games, is to rediscover these games.
+Board games, for us, have always provided a fun face-to-face interaction between friends and family.
+Perhaps there are those who reserve board games for “down times,” like blackouts and storms, or during “boring times,” when you’re stuck somewhere and there’s nothing fun left to do.
+If you fall in that category, the only way for you to know what you’re missing, and to embrace the depth of interaction brought about by board games, is to rediscover these games.
 Ludo Boardgame Bar and Cafe is a good place to start this journey.